mimoduo/mimogear/README.md

 gulp
 ```

 After that your project will open up in a browser window automatically and you're ready to get started in developing html:pug, css:postcss, and javascript.
-Head over to /src/ to see your shiny new development boilerplate!
+Check out /src/ to see your shiny new development boilerplate!
 If you're feeling stuck, check out [/docs/](https://github.com/mimoduo/mimogear/tree/master/docs).

 ## Share Your Sites Using Mimogear